vijayennomail/Reacterviewing/README.md

  baseURL = "https://jsonplaceholder.typicode.com/"

- photosEndpoint = "/photos" //returns photos and their album ID
+ albumsEndpoint = "/albums"  --> returns an album, but without photos

- albumsEndpoint = "/albums" //returns an album, but without photos
+ photosEndpoint = "/photos" -->returns photos and their album ID

 BUSINESS REQUIREMENTS:
 - Remove all occurances of the letter "e" (case-insensitive) from album titles